port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/azure.md

 The exporter is deployed using an Azure [Container App](https://learn.microsoft.com/en-us/azure/container-apps/overview) that is deployed to your Azure subscription.

 The Azure exporter uses a YAML configuration to describe the ETL process to load data into the developer portal.
-The approach reflects a golden middle between an overly opinionated Azure visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.
+The approach reflects a middle-ground between an overly opinionated Azure visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

 Here is an example snippet from the config which demonstrates the ETL process for getting `Container App` data from Azure and into the software catalog: